Guitar Solos

 Guitar Solos is the debut solo album of English guitarist, composer, and improviser Fred Frith.
 It was recorded while Frith was still a member of the English experimental rock group Henry Cow and was released in the United Kingdom on LP record by Caroline Records in October 1974.
 The album comprises eight tracks of unaccompanied and improvised music played on prepared guitars by Frith without any overdubbing.

 Guitar Solos was voted one of the best albums of 1974 by NME critics.
 AllMusic called it a landmark album because of its innovative and experimental approach to guitar playing.
 It also attracted the attention of Brian Eno, resulting in Frith playing guitar on two of Eno's albums, and spawned two follow-up albums, Guitar Solos 2 (1976) and Guitar Solos 3 (1979).

 Guitar Solos was remastered and released on CD on Frith's own record label, Fred Records, in 2002.
+In February 2024, a fiftieth anniversary edition of the album was released on double-LP by Week-End Records entitled Guitar Solos / Fifty, comprising the original 1974 album, plus a new solo album of 13 previously unreleased tracks.